Housing Assistance for Seniors in Alabama

 Section 8 Housing Choice Voucher Program

 The Section 8 program helps pay your rent by giving you a voucher that covers the difference between what you can afford and market rent.
-You pay about 30% of your income for rent, and the voucher pays the rest directly to your landlord.
+You pay about 30% of your monthly income for rent, and the voucher pays the rest directly to your landlord.
 You can use vouchers for apartments, houses, or mobile homes that meet program requirements.

-Current Section 8 Status in Major Alabama Cities
+Current Section 8 Status in Major Alabama Cities (Jan 2026)

-City Status Wait Time Last Opened Contact
+City Status Wait Time Last Known Activity Contact

-Birmingham Closed 2+ years 2023 HABD – (205) 933-8681
+Birmingham Closed 2-4 years Closed Sept 2025 HABD – (205) 933-8681

-Mobile Opens periodically 18-24 months March 2025 Mobile HA – (251) 690-8340
+Mobile Closed 2+ years Rare openings Mobile HA – (251) 690-8340

-Montgomery Closed 12-18 months March 2025 Montgomery HA – (334) 290-4600
+Montgomery Closed 1-2 years Rare openings Montgomery HA – (334) 206-7200

-Huntsville Limited openings 6-12 months Ongoing Huntsville HA – (256) 535-6101
+Huntsville Closed 12+ months Opened Aug 2024 Huntsville HA – (256) 535-6101

-Tuscaloosa Closed since 2022 Unknown No date set Tuscaloosa HA – (205) 345-0691
+Tuscaloosa Closed Unknown Opened June 2022 Tuscaloosa HA – (205) 345-0691

 ⚠️ Program Realities: